Paul McCrane

-Paul David McCrane (born January 19, 1961) is an American film, television and theatre actor, as well as a television director and singer.
+Paul McCrane (born January 19, 1961) is an American film, television and theatre actor, as well as a television director and singer.
 He is known for his portrayal of Montgomery MacNeil in the 1980 film Fame, Frank Berry in the 1984 film The Hotel New Hampshire, Emil Antonowsky in RoboCop, and Robert Romano on the NBC medical drama television series ER.